-Commented [WG32]: Comment from Karen Lash: There's a parallel movement in the states, ie experimenting with new categories of people who don't have a law degree but do provide legal information, advice and/or representation, not unlike many federal agencies allow in adjudicatory proceedings.
+Commented [KL46]: There's a parallel movement in the states, ic experimenting with new categories of people who don't have a law degree but do provide legal information, advice and/or representation, not unlike many federal agencies allow in adjudicatory proceedings.
 Because no one wants to define a category of people by a negative ("non-lawyer), many different names and labels are being used.
 A sampling includes: allied legal professional, community justice workers, justice workers, navigators (generally limited to people who provide legal information not advice or representation), lay legal advocate, limited license legal technician, qualified tenant advocate, and more.

 It's quite the can of worms for model rules intended to apply to multiple processes in many different agencies.
-On the other hand, these are "model" rules so it seems worth the exercise to see if there's a better reference than "non-lawyers".
+On the other hand, these are "model" rules so it seems worth the exercise to see if there's a better reference than "nonlawyers".
 Maybe something like "approved representative"?

-Is someone considered a non-lawyer if they are an attorney who is no longer licensed?
+Commented [LAR47R46]: Is someone considered a nonlawyer if they are an attorney who is no longer licensed?
 Some states provide ability to practice for unlicensed attorneys in emeritus or pro bono status.
 Recommend consideration as to whether to include an official comment to avoid implication that someone who is suspended or disbarred is able to appear as a non-lawyer outside of the state in which they were licensed

-Commented [WGMR34]: Definition and exceptions (translator, power of attorney, "in loco parentis")
+Commented [MG48]: Definition and exceptions (translator, power of attorney, "in loco parentis")

-Commented [MG35]: Comment from Jim Sandman: "By the [Agency]" suggests that the determination is made at the agency level, presumably in accordance with uniform criteria, and not by the individual adjudicator.
+Commented [JS49]: "By the [Agency]" suggests that the determination is made at the agency level, presumably in accordance with uniform criteria, and not by the individual adjudicator.
 But Rule 204 says the determination is to be made by the adjudicator.
 Should this read, "but the adjudicator"?

-Commented [WG36]: Comment from Lauren Alder Reid: Should this mirror the consent language of the attorneys section?
+Commented [LR50]: Should this mirror the consent language of the attorneys section?

-Commented [MG37]: Comment from Jim Sandman: The text of the rule does not say what the comment does.
+Commented [JS51]: The text of the rule does not say what the comment does.
 The comment is much more permissive, and I think preferable.
 The comment requires a showing that the representative is not willing or able to act in the best interests of the participant, whereas the language of the rule seems to require an affirmative showing of qualifications.
 Those are different standards.
-The fact that a representative does not have knowledge, experience, or education of the type described in Rule 204 does not necessarily mean that the representative is not able to act in the best interests of the participant.
+The fact that a representative does not have knowledge, experience, or education of the type described in Rule 204 does not necessarily mean t[...[5]

-Commented [MG38]: Comment from Jim Sandman: I suggest using a state other than Washington as an example, such as Oregon.
+Commented [JS52]: I suggest using a state other than Washington as an example, such as Oregon.
 Washington has sunsetted its program and is not allowing new entrants, although current licensees are allowed to continue to practice.